 Chocolate paper origami eagle by Jazzy Cousins (13).

 Wallpaper paste it.

-Woodstoves offer excellent exercise possibilities - chopping, stacking etc. Are cheaper than gas, oil, or electric, and you're paying your cash to a near neighbour rather than a global energy corporation.
+Woodstoves offer excellent exercise possibilities - chopping, stacking etc. If you're not collecting locally unused trees you're paying your cash to a near neighbour to do it for you rather than a global energy corporation.
 If you've space for log heaps and don't live in a smokeless zone there's no downside here.
 And in it you can throw all your junk mail, all the stick components of your green waste, and any other burnable non toxic part of your waste stream.

 Some experts claim wood is too land hungry, needing 5 acres or more to provide enough fuel for a house.
 There are several variables statisticians could have been using for this figure, the household may have been single glazed without insulation, and the wood collected by professional logsmen who only take the economically retreivable and processable tree trunks leaving half the tree behind.
 For people with a well insulated house, 'recreation time' and access to woods the maths is quite different as far more wood would be recovered and less acerage would be needed.

 Satelite dishes are the bizzyness.
 This 48 inch one could boil a litre of water in 10 minutes if the sun was shining when I re-used it as a parabolic solar cooker.
 The saucepan is in a wire netting roll hanging by wire from the open garage door